Naha Okinawa And The Southwest Islands, Japan Travel Guide

 ¥1,500 - ¥5,000 (izakaya, typical restaurant)

-Luxury travelers might find value in hotel club lounges, which often feature breakfast, evening cocktails, and exclusive services.
+Luxury travelers might find value in hotel club lounges, which usually feature breakfast, evening cocktails, and exclusive services.

 A useful tip for budget travelers: Make use of convenience stores for breakfast and late-night snacks.
 They hold a surprising variety of fresh, affordable, and good quality food.

-For a mid-range budget, consider booking hotels with an included breakfast to save on morning meal costs.
+For a mid-range budget, consider booking hotels with an included breakfast to save on morning cost of meals.

 Prices are estimates and may vary based on specific choices and market fluctuations.